City of Guelph

 Phase 2: Plan and guidelines

-Phase 2 involves the creation of policy and guidelines to help manage change in the downtown in a way that enhances, highlights and conserves the distinct cultural heritage character of the area while allowing the growth and change needed in the downtown for the City to meet its goals.
+Phase 2 involved the creation of policy and guidelines to help manage change in the downtown in a way that enhances, highlights and conserves the distinct cultural heritage character of the area, while allowing the growth and change needed in the downtown for the City to meet its goals.

 Community engagement

-• Four public open houses – two during the study phase and two during the plan and guideline phase
+• Four public open houses – two held during the study phase and two held during the plan phase

 Reports